theupdateframework/taps/tap7.md

 ```

 In turn, the conformance tester executes this command when it runs its suite of
-compliance tests, which will consist of testing for things like validating the
+conformance tests, which will consist of testing for things like validating the
 metadata downloaded by the updater and verifying that the following attacks are
 blocked: